The Pivotal API is a good candidate for a simple brute force approach at reverse engineering.

 Application operates on custom data model directly; data mapping converts between

 Output multiple markup formats

-Side effect of open API tools and Data Mapping framework automate serialization to multiple formats.
+Side effect of open API tools and Data Mapping framework automate serialization to

 (JSON, XML, CSV)